Children of the Corn (1984 film): Production

-Film rights were originally optioned by Hal Roach Studios, and Stephen King wrote a script based on his own short story.
+Stephen King wrote the initial screenplay which was first optioned by Maine based director Harry Wiland and producer Joseph Masefield who arranged financing from Home Box Office and 20th Century Fox until Fox pulled out of the deal leaving the project $2 million short of the needed funds and causing the rights to be repeatedly brokered to the point King couldn't actually name all the entities that held the rights.
+Eventually, Hal Roach Studios acquired the rights and hired George Goldsmith to perform a re-write of King's script.
+One of the drafts eventually made its way to Donald P. Borchers, Vice President of Production and Creative Affairs at New World Pictures, and a deal was quickly made between New World and Hal Roach Studios before the corn in the Midwestern United States could ripen and hired director Fritz Kiersch and Terence Kirby as director and producer respectively.

 Hal Roach executives did not want to use King's script and George Goldsmith was hired to rewrite it.
 Goldsmith said that King's script started with 35 pages of Burt and Vicky arguing in a car, so he decided to tell the story visually through the eyes of two new characters, children Job and Sarah.
 King was unhappy with the changes but Hal Roach went with Goldsmith.
 King and Goldsmith debated Goldsmith's approach during a phone conversation during which King argued that Goldsmith did not understand the horror genre and Goldsmith countered that King did not recognize that film is a visual, "external" experience unlike novels and short stories, which are "internal" and only visual in the reader's mind.

 The film was shot in Hornick, Iowa, Whiting, Iowa, Salix, Iowa, and Sergeant Bluff, Iowa.